newrelic-experimental/nr1-viz-geo-location/README.md

 - **`geoUKRegion`:** A Uk Region name
 - **`tooltip_header`**: By default the country name is displayed as tool tip header.
 You can override by supplying a value here.
 Specify empty string or NONE to remove the header entirely.
 - **`custom_color`:** Provide a hex color code for this region (overrides all other colors)
+- **`popup_visibility`**: Set to "ALWAYS" for the tool tip to always show (not recommended on regions) or "NEVER" to never show.
+Otherwise tooltip appears on hover.

 More details regarding region setup can be found [here](./visualizations/store-map-viz/geo/readme.md).